Everest Base Camp Trek

 Farewell Dinner

-On the 14th day of our journey, we will be exploring Kathmandu a bit.
-We surely explored the Everest region but Kathmandu is still to be explored.
+On the 14th day of our journey, we will explore Kathmandu Valley.
+We have surely explored the Everest region, but Kathmandu still has more to explore.

-We will visit World Heritage Sites such as Pashupatinath Temple, Bouddhanath Stupa, and Swayambhunath which is popular for its name as the Monkey Temple and also we will be visiting Patan Durbar Square.
+We will visit World Heritage Sites such as Pashupatinath Temple, Bouddhanath Stupa, and Swayambhunath, known as the Monkey Temple.
+We will also visit Patan Durbar Square.

 After spending a day strolling around Kathmandu, you can visit pubs and eateries if you keep that as a recreational activity.
 Enjoy your day to the fullest, and later be accommodated in a Hotel in Thamel.